36 Valley Rd, Clark, NJ 07066 The NJBIA Event Team Email Registration

 Before these posts, Perry clerked for the Honorable Deborah Silverman Katz, A.J.S.C., in Camden.
 Perry is a graduate of Rutgers Law School, received a Master of City Planning from Boston University.
 While in Boston, he served as an outreach and advocacy coordinator with the Boston Redevelopment Authority, where he coordinated financial literacy and education programs, free tax preparation and free healthcare enrollment initiatives to Boston’s low- and moderate-income families.
 Perry obtained a Bachelor of Arts from Rutgers University–New Brunswick.

-Jackie Lue Raia is the president of ALEXENA Consulting, LLC, a firm focused on Workforce Development and Employee Engagement.
-As a certified Minority/Women Business Enterprise, we are an essential and important partner to businesses and stakeholders across all industry sectors.
-Our goal is to ensure the creation of the strongest, most engaged and satisfied workforce possible.
+Jackie Lue Raia is the president of ALEXENA Consulting, a firm focused on Workforce Development and Employee Engagement.
+As a certified Minority/Women Business Enterprise, the firm serves as an essential and important partner to businesses and stakeholders across all industry sectors.
+Their goal is to ensure the creation of the strongest, most engaged and satisfied workforce possible.
+This is accomplished by creating a professional atmosphere and environment that is empathetic, nurturing, engaging and safe.
+Based on formalized evaluations and feedback from their clients, the firm’s planning and execution of unique, highly customized, interactive, real-life workshops and roundtable discussions have been well received and impactful.

-Jackie currently sits on the Leadership Committee of NJ Business and Industry Association’s Diversity, Equity & Inclusion Council; Board of Directors of the Bergen and Essex County Workforce Development Boards; Leadership Council for the New Jersey Statewide Network for Cultural Competence; Board of Directors of the American Red Cross – Northern NJ Chapter; Advisory Board Member of NJ Association for School Resource Officers (NJASRO); and is the Goodwill Ambassador of the Blue Knights NJ Chapter VIII law enforcement motorcycle club.
-She is also a member of the Tri-State Diversity Council.
+Jackie currently sits on the Leadership Committee of NJ Business and Industry Association’s Diversity, Equity & Inclusion Council; Board of Directors of the Bergen and Essex County Workforce Development Boards; Leadership Council for the New Jersey Statewide Network for Cultural Competence; Board of Directors for Global Business Travel Association – NJ; Advisory Board Member of NJ Association for School Resource Officers (NJASRO); and is the Goodwill Ambassador of the Blue Knights NJ Chapter VIII law enforcement motorcycle club.
 She was awarded a certificate for Diversity, Equity and Inclusion in the Workplace by the University of South Florida.

 Casey Moes is a Director of Business Development in North America for CWT.
 She has over 20 years of experience leading diverse teams in identifying and mitigating risk to people, facilities, and information through her service in the U.S. Army.
 Casey served in various law enforcement, protection, or emergency management capacities overseas in Italy, Korea, throughout Africa, Syria, Iraq, and Afghanistan.
 Casey was privileged to lead Soldiers in Iraq and at Fort Bragg, North Carolina where they served as first responders.
 She was also fortunate to develop cadets at the United States Military Academy while serving as the special assistant to the Commandant for Respect where she mentored cadets in areas of equal opportunity and prevention of sexual harassment.